• Skip to primary navigation

 If you don’t know that you are a highly sensitive person, you most likely won’t make much effort in spending time on your own.

-As extroverts we like talking to people and we like exploring new things and so, we don’t realize that we still need that time where we can retreat from the world and we can process all of the things that we’ve assimilated and engaged with during the day.
+As extroverts, we like talking to people and we like exploring new things and so, we don’t realize that we still need that time to retreat from the world and process all of the things that we’ve assimilated and engaged with during the day.

 Until you are able to understand that it’s this delicate dance that you need to do you are going to struggle to find that balance between honoring your people-need and your alone-time need that you have.